ragingpastry/piedpiper-picli/docs/source/user/configuration.rst

     :local:

-PiCli configuration is all handled through YAML files located in ``piedpiper.d`` inside the project root directory.
+PiCli configuration is all handled through YAML files located in ``piperci.d`` inside the project root directory.
 These files are meant to be highly configurable and well documented, but are also meant to provide a set of sensible defaults so that they don't have to be messed with unless you really want to.